-The Pravṛtti and Nivṛtti sections of the Yogācārabhūmiśāstra are particularly valuable for understanding the reciprocal conditionality, mutually and simultaneously, in the relationship with manifest cognitive awareness and the skillful transformation of karma according to individual capacities (Waldon 2003, 112–123).
-Each being possesses a unique personality, with mental-cognitive awareness (mano-vijñāna意識) shaped by self-awareness, circumstances, and cognitive processes (182–183).
-Individuals encountering the same situation may experience it differently owing to differing attitudes and karmic dispositions (184–185).
-Rather than treating karma as fixed, Yogācāra emphasizes that ritual and meditative practices can transform it.
-The text further states that wholesome or unwholesome actions—whether mental or physical—shape karmic appropriation through skillful practice (182).
-Tanluan similarly clarifies that the intensity of wholesome versus unwholesome deeds determines the nature of rebirth (Corless 2015, 151–153).
-This insight underscores that rebirth is not governed by universalist or deterministic laws but by subtle moral and intentional conditions.
+The Pravṛtti and Nivṛtti sections of the Yogācārabhūmiśāstra are especially useful for articulating how this reciprocal conditionality relates to the transformation of karma (Waldron 2003, 112–123).
+Each being possesses a distinct configuration of dispositions; mental-cognitive awareness (mano-vijñāna意識) is shaped by self-awareness, circumstances, and cognitive processes (182–183).
+Individuals encountering the same situation may experience it very differently, owing to divergent attitudes and karmic dispositions (184–185).
+Crucially, Yogācāra does not treat karma as fixed.
+Ritual and meditative practices are said to transform the way karmic seeds mature.
+Wholesome or unwholesome actions—mental, verbal, or physical—condition future experience, but this conditioning can be altered through skillful practice (182).

-Yogācāra thought explains the diverse skillful means to suit different individuals’ capacity to engage in the meditative Pure Land practices, that is, any one or other combinations of forms, such as visual, audial, vocal, and mental, through their senses or perceptions to cultivate wisdom and compassion toward enlightenment.
+Tanluan’s Wangsheng lun zhu illustrates a similar insight with the image of a balance scale: when wholesome and unwholesome causes coexist, “it is like a scale—whichever side is heavier descends; when the causes for birth in the Pure Land are heavier, they pull one beyond the three realms” (T1819, 40.834b–c; trans. modified; see also Corless 2015, 151–153).
+While Tanluan does not systematically deploy Yogācāra terminology, his emphasis on the relative “weight” of Pure Land causes resonates with Yogācāra’s view that targeted practices can reconfigure the maturation of karmic seeds.
+Repeated recollection of Amitābha, visualization of Sukhāvatī, and affective cultivation of faith and joy thus appear as practices that “tip the scale” of consciousness toward a Pure Land field of experience.

+Yogācāra thought, read in this heuristic way, helps articulate how different combinations of visual, auditory, vocal, and mental forms can function as skillful means suited to diverse capacities in Pure Land practice.
+Visions of Sukhāvatī, experiences of blissful ease, and encounters with boundless light can be understood as carefully cultivated reorientations of the sensory system and karmic tendencies, rather than as merely passive experiences.

 Mental creation of other power: cultivation of compassion and wisdom

+This subsection examines how “other‑power” in Chinese Pure Land exegesis can be understood, from a Yogācāra‑informed perspective, as a mentally cultivated field of compassion and wisdom rather than as a purely external agency.
+The aim is not to reduce Amitābha to a psychological construct, but to clarify how consciousness, affect, and imagery are said to interact so that Amitābha’s vows become an effective “further condition” for liberation.

-Tanluan was the first master to translate “blissful land” into Jingtu 淨土 (Pure Land) as a noun, whereas earlier Chinese translations (e.g., Lotus Sutra) used jingtu as a verb meaning “to construct or purify the Buddha land,” referring to a blissful mental state (see Xiao 2009).
-His Commentary on the Pure Land Discourse, written for Chinese practitioners, articulates the five gates as a structured path through which one cultivates faith, aspires for rebirth in the Pure Land, and develops wisdom and great compassion (mahākaruṇā, dabei大悲) (Matsumoto 2015, 31–32).
-Tanluan emphasizes the engagement of skillful means by faith in Amitābha is due to the Amitābha’s compassionate vows with illuminating the light as a zengshangyuan 增上緣 (further condition) (Corless 2015, 98–100).
-This sub-section focuses on the creation of the other power and cultivation of great compassion, as a further condition to sustain the meditative Pure Land practice, within the framework of the Aesthetics of Religion.
-In contrast to the Cartesian model, which conceives the subject as an autonomous observer distinct from the external world, Yogācāra philosophy dissolves such dualism, as discussed in the previous section.
+Tanluan is often credited as one of the earliest masters to treat “blissful land” explicitly as Jingtu 淨土 (Pure Land) as a substantive noun, whereas earlier Chinese translations (e.g., Lotus Sutra) used jingtu as a verb meaning “to construct or purify the Buddha land,” referring to a blissful mental state (see Xiao 2009).
+Writing for a Chinese audience, his Wangsheng lun zhu presents the five gates outlined in the Sukhāvatīvyūhōpadeśa as a structured path through which practitioners cultivate faith, aspires for rebirth in the Pure Land, and develops wisdom and great compassion (Matsumoto 2015, 31–32).
+Tanluan explains that the efficacy of skillful means grounded in faith in Amitābha derives from Amitābha’s compassionate vows, which function as a “further condition” (zengshang yuan 增上緣, Skt. adhipati‑pratyaya) illuminating beings with liberative light (Corless 2015, 98–100).